aws-samples/users-and-team-management-with-amazon-sagemaker-and-aws-sso/README.md

 You are redirected to SageMaker Studio instance for _Team 1_ in a new browser window:

 ![](./img/signing-to-studio.png)

+As the SAML backend Lambda function creates a new user profile first time a user signs in and needs to wait until the profile becomes `InService`, the very first sign-in might timeout.
+If you get a timeout error, just sign in again.

 The first time you start Studio, SageMaker creates a JupyterServer application.
 This process takes few minutes: